opencog/docker/opencog/lang-mst/README.md

    and there are appropriate disjuncts on them, then the sentence will parse.

-The parser will be slow to startup, asportions of the database are loaded, including expressions for the `LEFT-WALL`, of which there will typically be millions.
+The parser will be slow to startup, as portions of the database are loaded, including expressions for the `LEFT-WALL`, of which there will typically be millions.
 This size of this set is reduced only by clustering, done in a later stage.
-One a lookup is done, the results are cached, so later access should be faster.
+Once a lookup is done, the results are cached, so later access should be faster.
 The first-time lookup of words during parsing is likewise slow; subsequent access is cached.